labcif/MSTeams/README.md

 1. Local Disk
 2. Disk Image
 3. Local Folder*
 * *The local folder data source is recomended to be the location of Users folder, so you can get better results.
-If you dont want, your limit, on the directory tree must be %APPDATA%/Roaming
+If you dont want, your limit, on the directory tree must be %APPDATA%
 ## Authors

 * **Guilherme Beco** - [GitHub](https://github.com/GuilhermeBeco)